 The Board regularly evaluates the Company's corporate governance policies and benchmarks those policies against the rules and regulations of governmental authorities, the best practices of other public companies and suggestions received from various authorities.
 The Board has adopted the Company's Guidelines on Corporate Governance, as amended.
-The Company's Guidelines on Corporate Governance require that a majority of the directors be independent within the meaning of NYSE standards.
-The Company's Common Stock is listed on the NYSE under the ticker symbol "ELS."
+The Company's Guidelines on Corporate Governance require that a majority of the directors be independent within the meaning of New York Stock Exchange ("NYSE") standards.
+The Company's common stock ("Common Stock") is listed on the NYSE under the ticker symbol "ELS."
 The Company has also adopted a Business Ethics and Conduct Policy, which applies to all directors, officers and employees of the Company.
-We will disclose on our website any amendment to, or waiver of, any provision of the Business Ethics and Conduct Policy applicable to our directors and executive officers that would otherwise be required to be disclosed under the rules of the SEC or NYSE.
+We will disclose on our website any amendment to, or waiver of, any provision of the Business Ethics and Conduct Policy applicable to our directors and executive officers ("Executive Officers" or "NEOs") that would otherwise be required to be disclosed under the rules of the Securities and Exchange Commission ("SEC") or NYSE.

 Our Guidelines on Corporate Governance include a director resignation policy, whereby an incumbent director who fails to receive a majority of the votes cast in an uncontested election is expected to submit his or her resignation.
 If an incumbent director fails to receive such a majority vote and tenders his or her resignation, the Compensation, Nominating and Corporate Governance Committee (the "Compensation Committee") will make a recommendation to the Board as to whether to accept or reject the tendered resignation, or whether other action is recommended, taking into account any information that it considers appropriate and relevant, including the circumstances that led to the failure to receive the vote, if known.
 The Board will act on the tendered resignation within ninety (90) days following certification of the stockholder vote and will promptly disclose its decision and rationale as to whether to accept the resignation (or the reasons for rejecting the resignation, if applicable) in a press release, filing with the SEC or by other public announcement.
 On an annual basis, a Board evaluation process is completed whereby the Board's Lead Director (the "Lead Director"), Sheli Rosenberg, conducts interviews independently with each Director.
-The evaluation process includes an assessment of the performance of the Board as a whole, and individual Board members, with a focus on areas such as independence and objectivity, attendance, participation and input, knowledge and expertise, insightfulness and forethought, preparation and commitment to improvement.
-The Lead Director discusses the results of these evaluations with the Board members individually as necessitated and with the Board as a whole.
+The evaluation process includes an assessment of the performance of the Board and each Board committee as a whole, and individual Board members, with a focus on areas such as independence and objectivity, attendance, participation and input, knowledge and expertise, insightfulness and forethought, preparation and commitment to improvement.
+The Lead Director discusses the results of these evaluations with the Board members individually as necessitated and with the Board and each Board committee as a whole.

-The Guidelines on Corporate Governance, the Business Ethics and Conduct Policy, the charters of the Board's Audit Committee and Compensation Committee, our Political Contributions Policy, and our Environmental, Social and Governance Policy are each available on our website at www.equitylifestyleproperties.com, and copies may be obtained free of charge by sending a written request to Equity LifeStyle Properties, Inc., Attn: Investor Relations, Two North Riverside Plaza, Suite 800, Chicago, Illinois 60606, or by emailing our Company's Investor Relations Department at investor relations@equitylifestyle.com.
+The Guidelines on Corporate Governance, the Business Ethics and Conduct Policy, the charters of the Board's Audit Committee and Compensation Committee, our Political Contributions Policy, and our Environmental, Social and Governance Policy are each available on our website at www.equitylifestyleproperties.com, and copies may be obtained free of charge by sending a written request to Equity LifeStyle Properties, Inc., Attn: Investor Relations, Two North Riverside Plaza, Suite 800, Chicago, Illinois 60606, or by emailing our Company's Investor Relations Department at investor\relations@equitylifestyle.com.